sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 *To edit Module HTML:*

 1. Select the module in the design editor and click the **&lt; &gt;** icon.
-A window opens where you can edit the module’s HTML.
+A window opens where you can edit the module HTML.

 1. When you are finished editing the HTML, click **Update**.